 This sub-project investigated Chinese-language reporting on selected (social) media platforms, both by Chinese and non-Chinese professional and semi-professional reporters and by institutions based in the Netherlands.

 - ‘Holland promotion’, covering topics such as tourism, trade, lifestyle, economic trends and study abroad information.

 - ‘Public diplomacy’, looking at issues such as human rights, civil society development, democracy, freedom of speech, good governance and environmental issues.

-The research will examine how these topics are approached on media platforms such as Helan Online/RNW, Gogodutch, Holland One and Weikoko, and on government and semi-government sites.
-Furthermore, it will look at the resonance of this reporting in China itself.
+The research examined how these topics are approached on media platforms such as Helan Online/RNW, Gogodutch, Holland One and Weikoko, and on government and semi-government sites.
+Furthermore, it looked at the resonance of this reporting in China itself.

 Lead researcher: Wang Bei, media and communication specialist China-Europe, formerly China program manager at Radio Netherlands Worldwide.